-Content Potential links to maths and science How the following techniques are used and applied: Analysing responses to user questionnaires. market research, interviews and human factors including ergonomics Frequency tables and information on design decisions.
-Presentation of client survey responses. focus groups and product analysis and evaluation Percentiles ranges used in anthropometrics and/or the use of anthropometric data and percentiles. ergonomics.
+Content Potential links to maths and science How the following techniques are used and applied: Analysing responses to user questionnaires. market research, interviews and human factors including ergonomics Frequency tables and information on design decisions. focus groups and product analysis and evaluation Percentiles ranges used in anthropometrics and/or the use of anthropometric data and percentiles. ergonomics.